Pareto Efficient Nash Implementation Via Approval Voting: Approval Voting Mechanism

-Our main positive result is an exact characterization of pure Nash equilibria outcomes of the mechanism $\mathcal{SA}_\delta$.
+Our main positive result is an exact characterization of pure Nash equilibria outcomes of the mechanism $\mathcal{AV}_\delta$.

-\begin{theorem} For every collection $A$ and for every $0< \delta \leq 1$, the set of pure Nash equilibria outcomes of the game $\Gamma_{\mathcal{SA}_\delta}(A)$ is exactly the union of the following two types of equilibria outcomes: \begin{enumerate} \item The set of agreement equilibria outcomes
+\begin{theorem} For every collection $A$ and for every $0< \delta \leq 1$, the set of pure Nash equilibria outcomes of the mechanism $\mathcal{AV}_\delta$ is exactly the union of the following two types of outcomes: \begin{enumerate} \item The set of agreement outcomes